Project 3: Backyard Bug Hunt

 Board Design

-I used Canva to design the board, cards, one-page design doc, and rules.
+Canva (board, cards, one-page design doc, rules).

 Design